 8.1.1 Cartmel is an attractive historic village and owners of listed buildings and unlisted buildings generally maintain their properties to a good standard.
 Some buildings would benefit from general maintenance, but are not defined as at risk of deterioration and decay.
 The CVS identified some buildings in fair to poor condition during the fieldwork they carried out in 2014, applying the Historic England Buildings At Risk assessment template, which combines building condition and occupancy.
-Only one building is considered at risk and in need of attention as identified in the table below.
+Only the Village Institute is considered at risk and in need of attention.
+It was in fair condition in 2014 but was showing gradual deterioration of sandstone and painted weather dash.
+It was in fair condition in 2022 but there may have been further deterioration.